remk0202/PHOTATO/README.md

 ## PHOTATO App UI
 ![PHOTATO Program](images/PHOTATO.png)

+#### 20.09.20 update
+Added the console version and modified code.

 ## License

-Copyright 2020.
-REMK all right reserved
+Copyright 2020. remk0202 all right reserved

 ##### ⚠ This is the Toy Project.
 Use safer and better programs.